Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 The time between heartbeats (the so-called RR interval or Inter Beat Interval - IBI) is not constant but fluctuates ever so slightly between beats.
 The difference between these intervals is not random but is the result of a multitude of complex interactions between various organs of the body and is best described as "mathematical chaos".
 Two overlapping processes can be isolated [@Shaffer2017]:

- - the interaction between parasympathetic and sympathetic branches of the ANS;
+ - The interaction between parasympathetic and sympathetic branches of the ANS;
- - the regulatory mechanisms that also control respiratory sinus arrhythmia (RSA) (in which the sinus firing rate increases with inspiration and decreases with expiration), baroreceptor reflex (negative-feedback control of blood pressure), and rhythmic changes in vascular tone (degree of restriction in blood vessels).
+ - The regulatory mechanisms that also control respiratory sinus arrhythmia (RSA) (in which the sinus firing rate increases with inspiration and decreases with expiration), baroreceptor reflex (negative-feedback control of blood pressure), and rhythmic changes in vascular tone (degree of restriction in blood vessels).

 Heart Rate Variability (HRV) diminishes with age and is a marker for parasympathetic activity, with a higher value being in general considered "more healthy".
 Lower HRV values have been linked to Myocardial Infarction and Myocardial Dysfunction while raising HRV through exercise to battle cardiovascular mortality risk has been proven beneficial [@Malik1996].